tylerthomasallen/docs/src/pages/apps/v2event.md

 If you want to track an event that isn't a predefined event, simply do the following:

+!!! warning "Custom Event Names"
+    We strongly recommend using custom event names that contain no more than 40 characters, contain only letters, numbers, hyphens and underscores, and do not start with a hyphen.
+Facebook will not accept event names that violate these rules, so while Branch doesn't limit event names in the same way, we recommend following Facebook's rules to future-proof your event tracking.

 ### iOS

 - *Swift*